NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-07-14.md

 I added this one to my ever-growing wishlist, hoping I’ll find time to play it someday.

-Currently sitting at 96 % positive—players love the voice acting, the story, and the absolutely gorgeous pixel art.
+Currently sitting at 96 % positive - players love the voice acting, the story, and the absolutely gorgeous pixel art.
 Some mention that the puzzles can get frustrating, and opinions on the game’s length are split: some feel it’s too short, others too long.

 ---